rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/debian.md

 {{% blocks/section color="light" class="no-flex contains-code-snippets package" %}}

-Rosenpass is ready for use on Debian.
 This page provides you with installation and usage guides to get started with Rosenpass on Debian.
-Currently, most users should start with the [Installation via the Binary Files](#installation-via-binary-files).
+Most users should start with the [Installation via the Binary Files](#installation-via-binary-files).

 Table of Contents:
-* [Installation via the Binary Files](#installation-via-binary-files): Most users can start here.
+* [Installation via the Binary Files](#installation-via-binary-files): Start here if you aren't sure or just want to try out Rosenpass.
-* [Compile Rosenpass from Source](#compile-it-from-source): Some users might need to go the manual way.
+* [Compile Rosenpass from Source](#compile-it-from-source) if you need to create your own binaries.
-* [Set up a Rosenpass-enhanced WireGuard VPN](#set-up-a-rosenpass-enhanced-wireguard-vpn): After installation, you can proceed here.
+* [Set up a Rosenpass-enhanced WireGuard VPN](#set-up-a-rosenpass-enhanced-wireguard-vpn): Proceed here once you’ve installed Rosenpass on your system.
 * [Installation via the Package Manager](#installation-via-the-package-manager): A short note only, because this is not yet ready for use.

-This guide was last tested on March 10, 2025, under Debian 12.9 Bookworm.
-<span class="spacer"></span>
 {{% /blocks/section %}}

 {{< blocks/lead color="secondary" class="title-box" >}}